jentery/mdia200/index.md

 * Comment on those assignments, and
 * Mark those assignments according to rubrics I'll provide.

+If this ends up being too much for the term, then we'll cut material or some of it will become optional.

 # Assignments

-I am asking you to complete five assignments this term (note that there are no exams, quizzes, tests, or presentations in this course):
+I am asking you to complete five assignments this term (note that there are no exams, quizzes, presentations, or participation marks in this course):

 1. **[Worksheet 1](https://jentery.github.io/mdia200/worksheet1.html)**: 20% of your final grade; covers material from Weeks 2 and 3 (due by Friday, September 29th at noon)
-2. **[Worksheet 2](https://jentery.github.io/mdia200/worksheet2.html)**: 20% of your final grade; covers material from Weeks 4, 5, and 6 (due by Friday, October 20th at noon
+2. **[Worksheet 2](https://jentery.github.io/mdia200/worksheet2.html)**: 20% of your final grade; covers material from Weeks 4, 5, and 6 (due by Friday, October 20th at noon)
-3. **[Worksheet 3](https://jentery.github.io/mdia200/worksheet3.html)**: 20% of your final grade; covers material from Weeks 7, 8, and 9 (due by Friday, November 10th at noon
+3. **[Worksheet 3](https://jentery.github.io/mdia200/worksheet3.html)**: 20% of your final grade; covers material from Weeks 7, 8, and 9 (due by Friday, November 10th at noon)
 4. **[Worksheet 4](https://jentery.github.io/mdia200/worksheet4.html)**: 15% of your final grade; covers material from Weeks 10 and 12 (due by Friday, December 1st at noon)
 5. **[Final Project](https://jentery.github.io/mdia200/final.html)**: 25% of your final grade (due Friday, December 15th at noon)

 *Worksheets*: Each worksheet will ask you to define key terms in media studies, briefly analyze some primary sources (from class activities and lectures), share your responses to weekly exercises, and apply your learning.
 I will distribute each worksheet about three or four weeks before it's due.
-A worksheet will never contain more than ten prompts / questions, and I encourage you to use class time to draft your responses to those prompts.
+A worksheet will never contain more than ten prompts / questions, and I will encourage you to use class time to draft your responses to those prompts / questions.

 *Final Project*: You'll conclude the course by producing your own compelling content.
 You'll apply one approach you learned this term to your own media work or interests, be they academic, occupational, or personal.
 You'll have the opportunity to compose audio, images, text, and/or video for this assignment, and I'll give you options for responding.
 I will distribute the prompt for the Final Project on Monday, October 30th.